iarsystems/bx-github-ci/README.md

 The _developer_ launches the [IAR Embedded Workbench][], from where he can edit, build and debug the project.

 When the _developer_ is done with that, he can _push_ the branch to the __origin__.

+### The typical CI workflow
+The objective is to have automated builds for raising the project's overall quality matrics.

+When a _developer_ pushes changes to the __origin__, __GitHub Actions__ come into play and triggers an action to notify the runner in the _build server_ about the new _push_.

+On the build server, the runner will then execute the "recipe" to build the project with the __IAR Build Tools__.

+If the new feature passes, the _project manager_ can decide if these changes are ready to be merged to the __master__ branch.

+If the new feature fails, the follow-up can be performed within GitHub's facilities for code revision.

+This CI repeats as many times as required.

 ![](images/bx-shr-devops-flow.png)